School Committee - February 06, 2025

 The appropriate place to allow for accommodation of religious practice of students and staff is in attendance policies.

-Now, I get that there will be days potentially where there isn't sufficient staffing to hold the day because of religious accommodation.
+Now, I get that there will be days potentially where there isn't sufficient staffing to hold a day because of religious accommodation.

 And that's fine.

-To be honest, other religious holidays should not be on the calendar in any way, shape, or form.
+But to be honest, other religious holidays should not be on the calendar in any way, shape or form.

 There shouldn't be a Rosh Hashanah on there if the schools have enough staff to run on there.